luca-farinola/Knowledge-Graph-for-heart-failure-gene-expression-data/README.md

 Main sources of information are : Biomart, Bio2RDF,Coexpression matrix and Differential expression values.
 Genes are connected to Molecular functions, Biological Processes, Cellular components through EnrichGO but also to pvalues, foldchange or other URL such as COSMIC or PubMed articles.
+Biolink (v3.2.5) is used for KG schema.

 <img src="Images/KG_metagraph.png" widht = "400" height= "400">